By Gabe S.

 2) HER2-Positive Breast Cancer - About 20% of all breast cancers are classified as HER2 positive.
 HER2 is a protein that is produced in the breast tissue, and this cancer is cause by too much of the protein being produced and copied.
 These cancers tend to be aggressive and fast growing.

 3) Triple-Negative Breast Cancer - The cause of between 10%-20% cases.
 These are referred to as triple negative because they don’t have estrogen and progesterone receptors, and aren’t a result of excess HER2 proteins.
 These tend to spread aggressively because they don’t respond to hormones or drugs that target HER2, however chemotherapy is an option.
 Cannabis is especially promising for patients with this kind of cancer because there is currently no standard therapy existing for this variant.
-A ratio of 4:1 THC:CBD is most beneficial for patients diagnosed with this kind of cancer.
+A ratio of 4:1 THC:CBD has been said to be beneficial by some doctors and patients, but as with any other condition we recommend consulting with your doctor before making any changes to your routine.

 4) Triple-Positive Breast Cancer - These types of cancers are ER and PR positive, as well as a result of too much HER2 production.
 Patients should still be cautious of having too much THC since the estrogen hormone is affected.